Augustana awarded $105,000 to launch business-liberal arts scholars program

 Dr. Mahn is the director of Augustana’s Presidential Center for Faith and Learning.
 The center upholds Augustana’s five faith commitments as a Lutheran liberal arts institution: interfaith engagement, social justice, spiritual exploration, reasoned examination and vocational discernment.

-This spring Dr. Mahn and Dr. Amanda Baugous, professor of business administration, will co-teach a pilot course for first-year and sophomore students titled “Business as a Calling.”
+This spring Dr. Mahn and Dr. Baugous, professor of business administration, will co-teach a pilot course for first-year and sophomore students called "Religion and the Vocation of Business."

 Augustana will enroll 20-30 students in its inaugural BESLA cohort in fall 2025.
 Business administration majors enrolling in BESLA will engage in the following: